Balasubramaniyaswamy Temple

 Balasubramaniyaswamy temple (also called Vennaimalai Murugan temple) in Vennaimalai, a village in the outskirts of Karur in Karur district in the South Indian state of Tamil Nadu, is dedicated to the Hindu god Murugan.
 Constructed in the Dravidian style of architecture, the temple is located in the Karur - Pugalur Road.
 The legend of the temple is associated with Kamadhenu taking up the duties of Hindu god of creation Brahma and creating the hill of butter named Vennaimalai.

 The temple has an elevated structure, a three-tiered gateway tower, the gopuram, leading to the sanctum.
 The temple is open from 6:30 am – 12:00 pm and 5 - 8:30 pm.
 Four daily rituals and many yearly festivals are held at the temple, of which Panguni Uthiram festival celebrated during the Tamil month of Panguni (March - April), Thai Poosam during Thai (January - February) and Karthikai during November - December being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend

 As per Hindu legend, Brahma, the Hindu god of creation was very proud about his profession and Shiva wanted to teach him a lesson.
 Brahma was overloaded at one point and could not continue his profession.
 He realised his mistake and prayed to Shiva seeking relief.
 Shiva directed him to Vanjimalai to perform penance praying to Muruga.
 Kamadenu, the divine cow, took up the role of Brahma to create beings in earth.
 It is believed that the cow created a hill made of butter (called vennai in Tamil and the sacred tank with its milk.
-A sage named Bhagvan was doing penance on the hill.
-He suddenly got the view of Muruga and informed the ruling king of Karur.
-The king immediately built a temple for Muruga, placed a Shamugha yantra and installed the images of Kasi Viswanathar and Visalakshi.
+It was built by Thinnappa Chettiar, Karur.